 The good news is that the members of BTS are profiting from Big Hit Entertainment’s IPO — as they should.
 The company awarded each member of the band 68,385 shares, amounting to $7.9 million apiece.

 It's impossible to predict how any stock will perform — and IPOs can be particularly volatile.
-But evaluating the performance of companies like Big Hit Entertainment can be useful in determining how the market is performing and whether now is a good time to invest in this industry.
-Select a company to learn more about what they do and how their stock performs, including market capitalization, the price-to-earnings (P/E) ratio, price/earnings-to-growth (PEG) ratio and dividend yield.
-While this list includes a selection of the most well-known and popular stocks, it doesn't include every stock available.
+Looking at the performance of similar companies can help you decide if now is a good time to buy Big Hit Entertainment stock.See how the following stocks are performing, and view details like market capitalization, the price-to-earnings (P/E) ratio, price/earnings-to-growth (PEG) ratio and dividend yield.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.